Were You Hurt Working On The Railroad?

 - Loss of companionship and society

-The stakes are high in FELA cases, and the railroad companies will do everything they can to fight back.
+The stakes are high in FELA cases, and the railroad companies often do everything they can to fight back.
 They have extensive resources and well-paid attorneys on their side.
-That's why you need your own advocate to even the odds.
-That's why you need Chad Jones.
+That's why you deserve your own legal advocate to even the odds.
+That's why you deserve Chad Jones.